 It had to happen.
-Even Joanne Harris & Maggie O’Farrell have been recipients of the death-star review.
-A quick search also throws up the likes of Louise Beech & Amanda Jennings.
+Even Maggie O’Farrell has been the recipient of the death-star review.
+And a quick search also throws up the likes of Louise Beech & Amanda Jennings.
 (I know, how very dare they???)
-And even the blessed Mrs Woolf doesn’t escape.
+Even the blessed Mrs Woolf doesn’t escape.
 Twenty-one 1* reviews for Mrs Dalloway!

 You kinda know it’s coming.
 When it does mind, when it’s laced with stupid, it takes you aback.

 “One dimensional characters, poorly written.
 Could have been so much better.
 I couldn’t wait for it to end.”

 Which does of course beg the question, ‘Didn’t you realise you were allowed to stop reading?’
 In the spirit of being a good loser, I posted the review on FB.
 The resulting comments go to show what a lovely gang I hang out with.

 “Join the Jane Austen club.”

 “You’ve got to admire the reviewer’s Stoicism.
 It can’t have been easy… Almost like reading is an activity that happens *to* someone.”

 “All hail the one star review.
 You’ve arrived.”